anborde/miniflow/README.md

 # miniflow
 A library that demonstrates training of data using stochastic gradient descent method

-The minflow library is a replica of Udacity's Deep Learning Course with a scope of extensions
+The minflow library is a part of Udacity's Nanodegree Program and has been prepared while pursuing the same